liyapaul24/visualization/02_activities/assignments/assignment_2.md

       Enhance Interactivity:
       Include tooltips that display detailed counts or percentages for each segment when hovered over to make the data more accessible.

-     **Based on the example of bad visualization** Switch to a Bar Chart:
+      **Based on the example of good visualization** Switch to a Bar Chart:
       A bar chart would allow for precise comparisons, as values could be easily displayed and understood.

       Improve Color Scheme:
       Use distinct, easily distinguishable colors for each category to enhance readability.

       Add Labels and Context:
       Include numerical values or percentages on the chart and provide a title or description that clearly links the "Pollutant type" selection to the data         displayed.